siom79/jopenapicmp/README.md

 java -jar target/jopenapicmp-0.0.1-jar-with-dependencies.jar -o old.yaml -n new.yaml
 ```

-It can also be used as a library to parse and compare asyncapi specifications:
+It can also be used as a library:
 ```java
 ApiParser parser = new ApiParser();
 OpenApi oldApi = (OpenApi) parser.parse(oldFile, "old.yaml");